-Since 1972 Smith has made over sixty film, video and installation works that have been shown in galleries and independent cinemas around the world and awarded major prizes at many international film festivals.
-He received a Paul Hamlyn Foundation Award for Artists in 2011 and in 2013 he was the winner of Film London’s Jarman Award.
-His solo exhibitions include Kestnergesellschaft, Hanover, Germany (2012); Museum of Contemporary Art, Leipzig, Germany (2015); Ikon Gallery, Birmingham, UK (2006); Centre d’Art Contemporain de Noisy-le-Sec, Paris, France (2015); Kunstmuseum Magdeburg; Turner Contemporary, Margate, UK; Weserburg Museum for Modern Art, Bremen; Uppsala Art Museum and Royal College of Art Galleries, London.
-Smith's work is included in numerous public collections including Tate, Arts Council, MoMA New York, FRAC Île de France, Kunstmuseum Magdeburg and Muzeum Sztuki, Lodz.
-S.O.S (2020) was his second exhibition at the gallery following his first solo exhibition at Kate MacGarry in 2016.
+Since 1972 Smith has made over sixty film, video and installation works that have been shown in galleries and independent cinemas around the world.
+He has been awarded major prizes at international film festivals in Oberhausen, Leipzig, Hamburg, Stuttgart, Graz, Geneva, Uppsala, Pamplona, Bordeaux, Lucca, Palermo, Split, Cork, Seoul, Ann Arbor and Chicago.
+He received the Paul Hamlyn Foundation Award for Artists in 2011, and in 2013 he was the winner of Film London’s Jarman Award.
+Smith’s work will be featured in a solo exhibition at Kunstmuseum Magdeburg, Germany (2022).
+Previous solo exhibitions include, Wolverhampton Art Gallery, UK (2016); Kestner Gesellschaft, Hanover, Germany (2012); Ikon Gallery, Birmingham, UK (2006); Centre d’Art Contemporain de Noisy-le-Sec, Paris, France (2014); Turner Contemporary, Margate, UK (2012); Weserburg Museum for Modern Art, Bremen, Germany (2012); Uppsala Art Museum and Royal College of Art Galleries, London, UK (2010).
+His work is included in numerous public collections including Tate, Arts Council, MoMA New York, FRAC Île de France, Kunstmuseum Magdeburg and Muzeum Sztuki, Lodz.